 Painting with Toddlers

 Start by lining your table with packing paper, newspaper, or even a broken down box.
 Honestly, when you paint with toddlers their brush rarely stays on a piece of paper or what you are planning to paint.
 Make sure to tape it down!
-It isn’t going to magically stay where you want it so trust me on this one.
-Invest in a huge roll of painters tape.
+It isn’t going to magically stay where you want it, trust me on this one.
+Invest in a huge roll of painter’s tape.
 It works great for this.
 You can also use it to tape down their projects and paint pallet!

-If they seem to be getting board with that, ditch the brush!
-A brush can be hard for a toddler to maneuver so if their vision isn’t happening they can loose interest fast.
+If they seem to be getting bored with that, ditch the brush!
+A brush can be hard for a toddler to maneuver so if their vision isn’t happening they can lose interest fast.
 Luckily there are plenty of other things around the house you can use, including their fingers!
 Check out some of our favorite things to grab here.
-Another good tip is let them use the whole space.
+Another good tip is to let them use the whole space.
 Take your finger, dip it in the paint, and wipe it across the whole table.
 Show them that the whole space is for them to create.
 Let them stamp, paint, and smear the whole area.

 Now you won’t probably be framing this piece of art.
 This is set up as an invitation to play.
 That doesn’t mean you can’t take steps to keep them engaged by having some bright colors!
-So when placing out paint I always ask my toddler what color do they want.
+So when placing out the paint I always ask my toddler what color do they want.
 Just one.
-Then I add a few that compliment to their pallet.
+Then I add a few complementary colors to the pallet.
 (Reminder- we tape it down!)
 We have a great idea if you want to keep your paint fresh here.
 Or you can just grab a leftover butter tub lid.